ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 Please note:
 - An unpaid personal leave of absence is limited to one per year and must be approved by the CEO.
-- During your leave, you're technically not employed with TEN7, so we will pause all of your TEN7 accounts, such as Slack, Email, 1Password and Jira.
+- During your leave, you're technically not employed with TEN7.
+For legal reasons we will disable all of your TEN7 accounts, such as Slack, Email, 1Password and Jira.
 - Your health, dental, vision, short-term disability and life insurance will remain active.
 - Your sabbatical start date will be postponed by the duration of your absence.
 - Any stipend amounts will be reduced proportionally according to the length of time you were absent.